-Contributed surplus represents the additional contribution of the stockholders in order to comply with the requirements of the Insurance Code (the Code).
+Contributed surplus represents the additional contribution of the stockholders in order to comply with the requirements of the Code.

 Retained earnings

 Retained earnings represent the cumulative balance of net income or loss of the Company, net of any dividend distribution.